pycom/pycom-documentation/content/pymesh/lib-cli.md

 ## Overview

-The Pymesh micropython library is included as frozen in the Pymesh firmware releases.
+The Pymesh micropython library is included as a `frozen python script` in the Pymesh firmware releases.

-Instead of REPL, a specific Pymesh CLI is interpreting commands and it is recognised, by starting with `>`.
+Instead of REPL, a specific Pymesh CLI interprets commands.
+This is shown by `>`.

 The CLI is executed on a separate thread inside the Pymesh library.